noloop/assertion-error/README.md

 (asdf:load-system :assertion-error)
 ```

-_**Note: Remember to configure asdf to find your directory where you downloaded the libraries (asdf call them "systems") above, if you do not know how to make a read at: https://lisp-lang.org/learn/writing-libraries.**_
+_**Note: Remember to configure asdf to find your directory where you downloaded the libraries (asdf call them "systems") above, if you do not know how to make a read at: https://common-lisp.net/project/asdf/asdf/Configuring-ASDF-to-find-your-systems.html or https://lisp-lang.org/learn/writing-libraries.**_

 ### Create assertion with assertion-error